siddharth-maddali/Phaser/README.md

 PR_alt.runRecipe( recipestr )
 ```

-... to get the same result!
+... and so on, to get the same result!

    - Recipe strings are used in parallelized phase retrieval.
-   - `tqdm`-enabled progress bars are disabled for this mode of operation.
+   - `tqdm`-enabled progress bars are disabled by default for this mode of operation.
-   - Currently recipe strings are implemented for CPU only.
+   - Recipe strings can work with CPU as well as GPU without loss of generality.

 # GPU tutorial